pratik-codes/sol-cycle/README.md

 3. When market conditions improve, it can automatically buy back SOL at better prices
 4. The dynamic stop loss continuously adjusts to protect your gains while allowing for upside potential

+## Current Challenges

+While SolCycle's core functionality works effectively, we're actively addressing the following challenges:

+### Transaction Cost Optimization
+The primary challenge we're currently facing is optimizing transaction costs:

+- **Gas Fees**: Each swap operation incurs gas fees on the Solana network
+- **DEX Fees**: Jupiter routing includes fees for liquidity providers
+- **Long-term Economics**: For extended operation, these fees can accumulate and impact overall profitability

+We're actively working on solutions to reduce these costs:

+- Implementing batched transactions where possible
+- Optimizing transaction timing to target lower network congestion periods
+- Exploring fee-efficient routing strategies
+- Investigating minimum viable swap amounts to balance transaction costs against potential gains

+These optimizations are critical for making SolCycle more economical for long-term operation, especially for users with smaller portfolios or during periods of high network activity.

 ## Contributing
 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)